E. Howard Hunt: White House

 In 1971, Colson, who was then director of Nixon's Office of Public Liaison, hired Hunt, where he joined the White House Special Investigations Unit, specializing in political sabotage.

 Hunt's first assignment for the White House was a covert operation to break into the Los Angeles office of Daniel Ellsberg's psychiatrist, Lewis J. Fielding.
 In July 1971, Fielding refused a request from the Federal Bureau of Investigation for psychiatric data on Ellsberg.
 Hunt and Liddy cased the building in late August.
 The burglary, on September 3, 1971, was not detected, but no Ellsberg files were found.

-In the summer of 1971, Colson authorized Hunt to travel to New England to seek potentially scandalous information on Senator Edward Kennedy related to Chappaquiddick incident and Kennedy's possible extramarital affairs.
+In the summer of 1971, Colson authorized Hunt to travel to New England to seek potentially scandalous information on Senator Edward Kennedy related to the Chappaquiddick incident and Kennedy's possible extramarital affairs.
 Hunt sought and used CIA disguises and other equipment for the project.
 The mission eventually proved unsuccessful, with little useful information uncovered by Hunt.

-Hunt's White House duties included assassinations-related disinformation.
+Hunt's White House duties included assassination-related disinformation.
 In September 1971, Hunt forged top-secret U.S. State Department cables designed to prove that President Kennedy had personally and specifically ordered the assassination of South Vietnam President Ngo Dinh Diem and his brother, Ngô Đình Nhu, during the 1963 South Vietnamese coup.
 He offered the forged documents to a Life magazine reporter.
 Hunt later told the Senate Watergate Committee in 1973 that he fabricated the cables to show a link between President Kennedy and the assassination of Diem, a Catholic, to estrange Catholic voters from the Democratic Party, after Colson suggested he "might be able to improve upon the record."

 In 1972, on Colson's orders, Hunt and G. Gordon Liddy were part of an assassination plot targeting journalist Jack Anderson.
 Nixon disliked Anderson because Anderson published a 1960 election-eve story about a secret loan from Howard Hughes to Nixon's brother, which Nixon believed was a factor in his election defeat to John F. Kennedy.
 Hunt and Liddy met with a CIA operative and discussed methods of assassinating Anderson, which included covering Anderson's car steering wheel with LSD to drug him and cause a fatal accident, poisoning his aspirin bottle, and staging a fatal robbery.
 The assassination plot never materialized because Hunt and Liddy were arrested for their involvement in the Watergate scandal later that year.